This feature is available on the following TaskRay Product Editions:

 - With the applicable project selected in Kanban View:

-- To add a new task to the project: click on the plus icon above the leftmost column.
+- If Kanban is not grouped by any criteria: To add a new task to the project, click on the plus icon in the top left corner above the tasks.

-- In the top right corner, set Group By to Task Group.
+- In the top right corner, set Group By to the applicable option.

-- Locate the applicable task group and click on the plus icon above the leftmost column for that task group.
+- Locate the applicable grouping and click on the plus icon in its header.

-- This will expose the quick add field.
+- This will expose the Create Task field.
 Type the name of the new task and hit Enter on your keyboard.
-This will create a new card for the task in the column.
+This will create a new card for the task.

 In the event that there are required fields on the task or if you are adding a task with multiple projects selected, TaskRay will open the Task Detail modal and require entering missing details before saving the new task.